chiaolun/science_notes/pages/Number guessing game.md

 			- Pick being lower with $(\Sigma_{i=k+1}^{upper} P_i) \times V(n - 1, k + 1, upper)$
 		- V consists of summing these terms with a max over k, i.e., picking the best guess for any given $(n, lower, upper)$
 		- When $n = 0$, $V = 0$, so the recursion terminates
-- Given that I have two players in a zero-sum game, and I know how to solve for player 2's optimal strategy given knowledge of player 1's strategy, if I then optimizer player
+- Given that I have two players in a zero-sum game, and I know how to solve for player 2's optimal strategy given knowledge of player 1's strategy, if I then optimizer player 1 to minimize player 2's gain, does this guarantee that I will arrive at the Nash equilibrium?
+	- In a zero-sum game, the goal is typically to find the Nash equilibrium where no player can benefit by unilaterally changing their strategy.
+If you know player 1's strategy and can solve for player 2's optimal response, that gives you the optimal strategy for player 2 given player 1's strategy.

+	  To find the Nash equilibrium, you need both players to be optimizing their strategies.
+By optimizing player 1 to minimize player 2's gain (which is equivalent to maximizing player 1's payoff in a zero-sum context), you are essentially looking for player 1's best response to player 2's strategy.
+If you follow this process iteratively for both players, or if both players are simultaneously playing their optimal strategies, you should arrive at the Nash equilibrium.

+	  In zero-sum games, the Nash equilibrium corresponds to a situation where player 1 is minimizing player 2's maximum possible gain, and player 2 is maximizing their payoff given player 1's strategy.
+Therefore, optimizing player 1 to minimize player 2's gain, while simultaneously having player 2 best respond to player 1's strategy, will lead to the Nash equilibrium.